 Origins Space Telescope

-- The STDT's third face-to-face meeting was held on November 2 - 3, 2016.
-See the events page for details.
+- The final face-to-face meeting of the Origins STDT was held at the Simons Foundation in New York.
+See the Events page for details.

 If you have a question or comment concerning the Origins Space Telescope, please contact OST_info@lists.ipac.caltech.edu